Historic Sites of Manitoba: Knox Presbyterian Church (341 Eveline Street, Selkirk)

 Church members are active members of the community and are proud supporters of such local organizations as Nova House Women’s Shelter, Youth for Christ, Daily Soup Kitchen, and the Selkirk Food Bank.
 The church is involved with the African Children’s choir, Asante Children’s choir and denominational ministries that take place across Canada and the world.
 Services are held every Sunday morning at 10:30 AM and Sunday School for children takes place at the same from September to June.
 Congregational activities include bi-weekly bible studies on Wednesday evenings, a monthly movie night, and a bi-monthly men’s ministry.

-Among the clerics who worked at Knox Presbyterian Church through the years was Alexander T. Macintosh.
+Among the clerics who worked at Knox Presbyterian Church through the years were Alexander T. Macintosh (?-?) and William L. Findlay (1909-1918).

 Heritage Buildings of Selkirk, City of Selkirk.